-The insurance company may seem like they are, on your side, and that they are your friend until you try to make any insurance claim on your policy.
+The insurance company may seem like they are on your side, and that they are your friend until you try to make an insurance claim on your policy.
 Suddenly, the entire tone of the relationship changes.
 Your adjuster might try to convince you that you don’t have a claim or that your claim is not worth what your policy states it is.

 The change in the way you are treated may catch you off-guard, and rightly so, as insurance companies are very good at deception.
 They spend millions of dollars on advertising with the aim of making you trust them.

 Dealing with a bad faith insurance company following a New Jersey car accident can be very confusing, especially when they are refusing to pay out on a rightful insurance claim.
 They may be trying to convince you that you are greedy or that filing a claim is in some way wrong, but don’t be fooled by their assertions.
 If your insurance company is denying a claim on your policy, contact Console and Associates P.C.’s New Jersey bad faith insurance lawyers by calling (856) 778-5500.
 We will explain your rights and see that you are paid the compensation that is due to you.

 Insurance companies have very strict guidelines governing the way in which they process insurance claims.
 Adjusters will always say the claim is worth less than it really is or simply state you do not have a claim at all.
 These bad faith policies are not tactics that are employed by just one or two bad companies; they are industry-wide strategies utilized to keep money in the company and out of the hands of rightful claimants.